National Bank Act: Resurgence of state banks

 The granting of charters led to the creation of many national banks and a national banking system which grew at a fast pace.
 The number of national banks rose from 66 immediately after the Act to 7,473 in 1913.
 Initially, this rise in national banking came at the expense of state banking—the number of state banks dwindled from 1,466 in 1863 to 247 in 1868.
 Though state banks were no longer allowed to issue notes, local bankers took advantage of less strict capital requirements ($10,000 for state banks vs. $50,000–200,000 for national banks) and opened new branches en masse.
 These new state banks then served as competition for national banks, growing to 15,526 in number by 1913.

 Hugh McCulloch originally opposed the National Banking Act but it grew on him and he organized the Currency Bureau.
 Part of his plans to revamp this portion of the banking system included hiring a new staff, being hands-on with several aspects such as "personally evaluating applications for bank charters and consoled prospective bankers", and "assisting in the design of the new national bank notes, and arranged for their engraving, printing, and distribution."
-As an result of McCulloch's efforts, many banks were just not willing to conform to his system of operations.
-This prompted Congress to pass "a 10 percent tax on the notes of state banks, signaling its determination that national banks would triumph and the state banks would fade away."
+As a result of McCulloch's efforts, many banks were just not willing to conform to his system of operations.
+This prompted Congress to pass "a 10 percent tax on the notes of state banks, signaling its determination that national banks would triumph and the state banks would fade away".

 A later act, passed on March 3, 1865, imposed a tax of 10 percent on the notes of state banks to take effect on July 1, 1866.
 Similar to previous taxes, this effectively forced all non-federal currency from circulation.
 It also resulted in the creation of demand deposit accounts, and encouraged banks to join the national system, increasing the number of national banks substantially.